Your Internet Service Provider or ISP might know more about you than you think. They can see:

 Perhaps even more shocking is the fact that ISPs can even see what you type on a website.
 If the page you’re on is not HTTPS-secured and you’re not using any other safety measures to protect your information (such as a VPN), your ISP can easily track everything.

 Let’s say you’re writing a comment on such a page, or filling out personal information.
 Your ISP will be able to see all the information being sent or received.
+Do note that business apps like Microsoft Teams or Slack encrypt messages, so they can’t be read easily.

 Why Is My ISP Seeing My Internet Data a Problem?